- Dog and animal management

 Reporting

 Projects are expected to start within three months of receiving funding (unless a different agreement has been made).
-Projects must meet agreed targets and be completed within 12 months of receiving funding.
+Projects must meet agreed targets and be completed no later than 30 June 2027.

-Council requires regular reporting on how the grant money is used.
-Reporting every three months is common.
+We require regular reporting on how the grant money is used.
+Reporting every three months is required.

 You must tell the Housing Seed Fund team when your project is complete and include a final report.
-You’ll need to provide proof of purchase for any equipment or travel costs with your final report or progress report.
+You’ll need to provide proof of reasonable project related costs with your final report or progress report.

 Other conditions